Define the class

 The values are = 50 20

-Example : A Python program to display the sum of two values using Class and Object.
+Example : A Python program to display the sum of two values using a Class and an Object.

 # Define the class